Israel, Palestinians locked in vicious circle of Gaza wars

 Major powers are distracted and divided by other crises over Russia's role in Ukraine, reawakening old Cold War antagonisms, and the stunning advance of jihadi insurgents in Iraq and Syria.

-Middle East power brokers are polarised over how to stop the region's descent into disorder after "Arab Spring" revolts that overthrew long stable autocratic regimes.
-[ID:nL6N0Q54LT]
+Middle East power brokers are polarized over how to stop the region's descent into disorder after "Arab Spring" revolts that overthrew long stable autocratic regimes.

-Gaza truce talks are further complicated by the fact that Israel and the United States ostracise Hamas as a designated terrorist group that refuses to recognise Israel's right to exist, while the intermediaries - Egypt, Qatar and Turkey - disagree over how much leeway to grant to Islamists.
+Gaza truce talks are further complicated by the fact that Israel and the United States ostracize Hamas as a designated terrorist group that refuses to recognize Israel's right to exist, while the intermediaries - Egypt, Qatar and Turkey - disagree over how much leeway to grant to Islamists.

 Following is a comparison of the current Gaza conflict with two previous major outbreaks of war since 2007.